What do you want to become?

 A Music Journalist must be “driven, self-motivated and have a thick skin.
 You’re gonna get rejected a whole lot.
 Keep at it so you get to the next level,” Blanco advises.
 Self-motivation is essential since many Journalists are freelancers and have to hustle to get work.
 Many online Writers do not work in one central office, so they must be able to stay on task to meet deadlines and be OK with working alone.

-Since news is always happening, Music Journalists must eat, sleep and breath music.
+Since news is always happening, Music Journalists must eat, sleep and breathe music.
 Writing is a solitary activity, and many Journalists do not work in offices.
 Long stretches of the day might be spent alone, and with concerts or listening parties, Journalists can expect to stay up late.
 Blanco says Music Journalists must “be prepared to get on the clock at eight o’clock [in the morning] to see what happened the night before.
-After work you might have a listening party or a video shoot where you might get to interview an artist.
+After work, you might have a listening party or a video shoot where you might get to interview an artist.
 It’s not 24/7 all the time, but it can easily be a 24-hour thing.
 If you’re a huge hip-hop fan, it’s worth it.”

 To get a job as a Music Journalist, a writer must “have a resume with work you’ve done.
 Trust between an Editor and Writer is like a social contract,” according to Blanco.
 A Writer’s resume and clips show that he or she delivers solid content in a timely manner.